Dpoudel18/Lights-Out-Puzzle-Solver/readme.md

 # Lights Out Puzzle Solver

-A python program that finds solution to any *m x n* Lights Out Puzzle for prime *p* number of colors using Gauss-Jordan Elimination.
+A python program that finds a solution to any *m x n* Lights Out Puzzle for prime *p* number of colors using Gauss-Jordan Elimination.

 ## Source File